bash-bastion/basalt/docs/tutorials/getting-started.md

 (TODO: add output for functions)
 (TODO: only provide output for newly added files?)

 Succinctly, basalt is a fancy combination of `curl`, `tar xaf` and `ln -s`.
-It clones repositories (usually in the form of tarballs), and puts all of its man pages, completion scripts, and binaries in common folders.
+It clones repositories (usually in the form of tarballs), and puts all of its manpages, completion scripts, and binaries in common folders.
 Let's see it in action.

 This page assumes you have completed the [Installation](./installation.md) properly.